dyoder/befog/README.md

 Once you have a configuration set up, you can easily provision new servers:

-    befog add database --count 3
+    befog add web-prod --count 3

 You can also de-provision them just as easily:

-    befog remove database --count 3
+    befog remove web-prod --count 3

 ## Multiple Configurations

 Sometimes you want one set of servers for a test environment and another for production or a beta environment.
 You can use the `--environment` option to handle different environments.
-For example, let's start up the database bank of our `test` environment:
+For example, let's start up the `web-prod` bank of our `test` environment:

-    befog start database --e test
+    befog start web-prod --e test

 Each environment must be configured separately.
 Again, once configured, you can typically use that configuration over and over.